Jim McGovern (American politician): Syria

 In 2023, McGovern was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Ukraine

 In 2023, McGovern was among 49 Democrats to break with President Joe Biden, by voting for a ban on cluster munitions to Ukraine.

 Gaza

 After the drone strikes on aid workers from World Central Kitchen in April 2024, Mark Pocan, Jim McGovern, Jan Schakowsky, Nancy Pelosi and 36 more members of Congress from the Democratic party urged U.S. President Joe Biden in an open letter to reconsider planned arms shipments to the Israeli military.

 Other work

 On April 25, 2018, 57 House members, including McGovern, released a condemnation of Holocaust distortion in Ukraine and Poland.
 They criticized Poland's new Holocaust law and Ukraine's 2015 memory laws glorifying Ukrainian Insurgent Army (UPA) and its leaders, such as Roman Shukhevych.

+On July 21, 2026 he spoke on the floor of the House of Representatives in order to address "affordability", which led to his discussion of changes in the Republican Party, current government policies, and the characteristics of fascism.
+The speech was featured the next day by historian Heather Cox Richardson in her daily publication on Substack, and during an interview of McGovern on August 5, 2026 that Richardson published separately online.